min2ha/ukwa-site/content/target/69770/index.en.md

   "subject": "Online Enthusiast Communities in the UK" }

-# The British Society of Master Glass Painters Forum

 An online enthusiast community concerned with glass painting.
 Discussing events, exhibitions, lectures/conferences/classes, workshops and other related topics.